digital-duck/zinets/docs/ustc/2025-02/zinets-CHN-v0.10.md

 ## Dedication

 This work is dedicated to late Professor T.D.
-Lee, whose pioneering efforts opened doors for many Chinese students to pursue studies and research in the United States, fostering a bridge between Eastern and Western scientific traditions.
+Lee（李政道）, whose pioneering efforts opened doors for many Chinese students to pursue studies and research in the United States, fostering a bridge between Eastern and Western scientific traditions.
 His vision and support have enabled countless scholars like myself to contribute to global scientific discourse.

-This work is also dedicated to author's parents, who nurtured his intellectual curiosity through challenging times.
+This work is also dedicated to author's parents (龚永权，文国芳), who nurtured his intellectual curiosity through challenging times.
 Their sacrifices and unwavering support are forever remembered.

 ## Acknowledgements